 Aura

-Aura was the Titan goddess of the breeze and the fresh, cool air of early morning.
+Aura was the Titan goddess of the breeze and the herald of a waking world.

 Residence: Mount Didymon, Phrygia